“BONUS Download – Free Employee Write Up Form Template”

 This situation is difficult enough emotionally.
 Yes, business and personal relationships should be separate.
 Yes, you shouldn’t get emotionally involved.
 But it’s no fun bearing bad news to anyone if all you want to do is see others succeed.

-That’s what you should have a form already created on your hard drive or the cloud for these instances.
+That’s what you should have a write up form already created on your hard drive or the cloud for these instances.
 You can simplify the action of filling out the document and have at least one easy aspect of this task.

 You’re a few steps into the disciplinary process by the time a write up has been issued.
 Termination isn’t necessarily eminent, but it’s certainly a possibility.
 Make clear that what consequences you’ll have in place going forward.
 Should this person go through a probationary period?
 Is there another consequence that their specific behavior merits?
 You decide.
 And then make it clear in the document.